-What happens to rechargeable batteries and cellphones after you drop them off at a Call2Recycle® collection site?
+What happens to batteries and cellphones after you drop them off at a Call2Recycle® collection site?
 They begin a fascinating journey through the recycling process, with the metal and chemical byproducts eventually winding up in new products and the remaining waste safely disposed of according to international recycling standards.

 Call2Recycle follows three simple steps when recycling rechargeable batteries and cellphones.
 You can also watch the process in action in this video.

 Find out how we ensure nothing ends up in landfills in this infographic.

 1. Collection: Retail stores, small and large businesses, cities, towns and government agencies collect rechargeable batteries (up to 11 lbs. or 5 kg) and cellphones at their locations.
 Collected items are then shipped to Call2Recycle partners, such as INMETCO or Wistron.